-Is your current church DEAD?
-Do you find your local fellowship seems to have very little love for each other or is not very enthusiastic?
-First try to find an existing group that suits your needs.
-If none exists then it may be time to start a new church.
-Does your fellowship have local leadership do just about everything in regard to serving?
-The involvement of ALL those who are converted is vital to the spiritual health of an individual and a group.
-If it looks like your local worship group will not soon be changing how it operates then it may be time to begin something fresh.
+Also ask yourself, before you start a new church, whether or not your fellowship has local leadership that does just about everything in regard to serving.
+The involvement of ALL those who are converted is vital to the spiritual health of an individual and to a group.
+If it looks like your local church group will not soon be changing how it operates, then it may be time to start something fresh.

 A desire to serve God and the brethren in love and a willingness to work hard are the foundation stones on which to start a church.
 While knowledge of the Bible is important, it is not the critical asset in creating a new group.
 New congregations have a much easier time taking shape when people or families of the same mind all pitch in to do whatever work is needed.